sejal-jagtap/de_sql_guidebook/README.md

 **COALESCE Command**

 Explanation:
-COALESCE() replaces NULL values with a default value (0 here), ensuring no missing data in average calculations.
+COALESCE() returns the first non-NULL value in its arguments.
+Replacing NULL scores with 0 avoids issues in calculations and ensures complete reporting.

+✅ Note: Use COALESCE() instead of IFNULL() for better portability across databases.

 ```sql
 SELECT